Financing a PLNU Education

 Miscellaneous Financial Policies

-Operational costs are sometimes affected by factors over which the university has no control.
+Operational costs are sometimes affected by factors over which PLNU has no control.
 Therefore, the charges and financial aid policies quoted in the Catalog are subject to change without notice.
+Note: Students should also see the information on withdrawal on the Academic and General Policies page in this catalog.

 Earned Grades Policy